 thanks! here's some monster funk bass by carol kaye, i'll try and find the '70 poll

-― The Elvis of Nationalism and Amoral Patriotism (rushomancy), Friday, 8 February 2019 02:26 (one week ago) Permalink
+― The Elvis of Nationalism and Amoral Patriotism (rushomancy), Friday, 8 February 2019 02:26 (two months ago) Permalink

 OK, I'm gonna open it up to the floor.
 A song came on my randomizer today called "The Black Knight" by "The Warlord", and the song was basically about how the Black Knight was going to come from space and kill you all and you better fucking be OK with that.
 I saw "Monty Python And The Holy Grail" and I'm not totally convinced but as a former apocalyptic UFO cultist I still find it cool, though perhaps not PRECISELY as cool as Brian Schmidt's soundtrack to the "Black Knight 2000" pinball game (by the way y'all have heard the "Black Power 2000" Brian Schmidt/Kanye West mashup, right?
 It's goddamn great, and that's speaking as someone who loves the hell out of King Crimson).
 So my question is, what are your favorite songs and/or concept albums about death?